Norwegian Air Flight Delay Compensation

 Enter your flight details and check how much you can claim:

 Norwegian Air Flight Delay/Cancellation Compensation

-Being one of the best in European airline industry, doesn’t mean that there won’t be any delays or cancellations of Norwegian Air Shuttle flights.
-Some of these instances were out of the management control while some could have been taken care of easily.
+Being one of the best in the European airline industry doesn’t mean that there won’t be any delays or cancellations of Norwegian Air Shuttle flights.
+Some of these instances were out of management control while some could have been taken care of easily.

-If your Norwegian Air Shuttle ASA flight was delayed for more than 3 hours or your scheduled flight get cancelled without prior notification of at least 2 weeks; or you were denied boarding due to overbooked flights, you can claim up to 600€ from airlines as per EC Regulation 261/2004.
+If your Norwegian Air Shuttle ASA flight delayed for more than 3 hours or your scheduled flight get canceled without prior notification of at least 2 weeks; or you were denied boarding due to overbooked flights, you can claim up to 600€ from airlines as per EC Regulation 261/2004.

 EC Regulation 261/2004 states that passengers can demand reimbursement or refund from Norwegian Airline, if their flight delays for more than 3 hours, flight cancellations, denied boarding or missed connection due to current flight delays, flight route changes or airport delays or for technical or mechanical issues that could have been solved by the airlines.

 If you need help to claim Norwegian Air flight compensation you can contact us, Claim Flights.
 Our claim experts can help you to provide right compensation amount from Norwegian Airlines.

 You just need to provide us your Norwegian flight information.
 To know how much compensation amount you can claim, use our flight compensation calculator.